-Life Learning With Asperger's was
+Life Learning With Asperger's was published in Life

-mass compulsory schooling is an obsolete, counterproductive
+that mass compulsory schooling is an obsolete, counterproductive

-learning system which abuses human rights and should be phased
+learning system which abuses human rights and should be phased out

-Fellow of the Royal Society of Arts, Director of Educational Heretics Press, Director/Trustee
+Royal Society of Arts, Director of Educational Heretics Press, Director/Trustee

 of the Centre

 for Personalised Education Trust Ltd., and formerly Special